Lihyan: Takeover of Dadān

 Despite weighty chronological challenges, it’s evident that the kingdom of Dadān was succeeded in al-ʿUla by the kingdom of Lihyan.
 It is not clear, however, when this transition occurred.
 The earliest reference to Lihayn appears in a Sabaic document recounting the travels of a Sabaean merchant to Cyprus through Dadān, the ‘cities of Judah’, and Gaza.
 Yadaʿʾīl Bayān, the king of Sabaʾ, later tasked him with a diplomatic mission to various lands of Arabia: Ḏkrm (unknown), Lḥyn (Liḥyān), ʾbʾs (unknown), and possibly Ḥnk (Qaryat Al-Faw?).
 Dated to the first half of the 6th century BC due to a mention of ‘war between Chaldea and Ionia,’ interpreted as a Neo-Babylonian campaign in Cilicia, the text treats Lihyan separately from Dadān; this suggests that they might have been a tribe at that time, conceivably part of the Qedarite federation, not yet established as a kingdom with Dadān as its capital.

 Lihyan’s emergence as a kingdom is traditionally dated to the 4th century BC on the basis of a widely considered key inscription (JSLih 349) which mentions a fḥt (from Aramaic pḥt; lit. 'governor') of Dadān and a prominent figure named Gashm b.
 Shahr.
-Since the word fḥt is understood as title known only from the time of the Achaemenid empire, the inscription was dated to the Achaemenid period and interpreted to be an allusion for a Qedarite rule over Dadān and elsewhere in northern Arabia as agents of the Achaemenid administration in the region.
+Since the word fḥt is understood as title known only from the time of the Achaemenid empire, the inscription was dated to the Achaemenid period and interpreted as an allusion to a Qedarite rule over Dadān and elsewhere in northern Arabia as agents of the Achaemenid administration in the region.
 Identifying Gashm b.
 Shahr with Geshem the Arab, Winnett narrowed the dating to the second half of the 5th century BC.
 He also noted that the inscription references a governor (fḥt) of Dadān without any mention of Lihyan, indicating that the Lihyanite kingdom did not exist when the text was written.
 Hence, the inscription is commonly regarded as a terminus post quem for the emergence of the Lihyanite kingdom.
 Nevertheless, these assumptions pose two main challenges—the first being that the word fḥt (governor) actually occurs in Aramaic well before the Achaemenid period.
 It might denote a Neo-Babylonian governor during Nabonidus’ reign, perhaps even a Lihyanite official, as suggested by an inscription recently published from Taymāʾ mentioning a pḥt in the service of a Lihyanite king.
 Although suggesting a provincial governor in the royal capital seems unusual, still, there is a possibility that Lihyan was a nomadic or itinerant tribe who employed governors in the oases they controlled; this, however, cannot be proved, but a graffiti from Dadān-Taymāʾ shows, at the very least, that the Lihyanite kings used to travel between their domains.